We are grateful for the support of our founding investors - inspirational philanthropists, entrepreneurs, business, and community leaders.

 TODD DAGRES | Co-Founder and General Partner, Spark Capital

-Todd is the Co-founder and Chairman of Power Launch.
+Todd is the visionary behind Pitch In.
 Todd envisioned a venture philanthropy fund to help promising social impact ventures access needed resources through social impact competitions and organizational development support.
 As Founder and General Partner of Spark Capital, Todd seeks out startups capable of achieving huge impact by enabling people in emerging or underserved markets through access to life-changing products and services.
 Among Todd's investments are Jana, 1stdibs, Benu Networks, Covestor (Interactive Brokers), Drop Messages, Kateeva, Signpost and Verivue (Akamai).
 Before co-founding Spark Capital, Todd was a General Partner at Battery Ventures, where he led investments in Akamai Technologies (NASDAQ: AKAM), Arbor Networks (Donaher), Broadbus (Motorola), Redstone (Siemans), River Delta Networks (Motorola), Qtera (Nortel Networks) and XCOM (Level 3 Communications).
 Earlier in his career, Todd was a Senior Technology Analyst at Montgomery Securities, Smith Barney and Yankee Group.
 Todd has produced several feature films, including Pretty Persuasion, Transsiberian and Nothing Left to Fear.
 He is on the President's Advisory Board at Brigham and Women's Hospital and a member of Boston Children's Hospital Trust Board.
 Todd holds an M.B.A. from Boston University and a B.S. in Psychology from Trinity College where he played baseball.

 BOB DAVIS | General Partner, Highland Capital Partners